Jury finds Rittenhouse not guilty in Kenosha shootings

 He had been charged with homicide, attempted homicide and reckless endangering after killing two men and wounding a third with an AR-style semi-automatic rifle during a tumultuous night of protests over police violence against Black people in the summer of 2020.
 The former police youth cadet is white, as were those he shot.

-The jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.
+The anonymous jury, which appeared to be overwhelmingly white, deliberated for close to 3 1/2 days.

 Rittenhouse could have gotten life in prison if found guilty on the most serious charge, first-degree intentional homicide, or what some other states call first-degree murder.

-As he dismissed the jurors, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.
+As he dismissed the jurors who sat in judgment in the politically combustible case, Circuit Judge Bruce Schroeder assured them the court would take “every measure” to keep them safe.

 A sheriff’s deputy immediately whisked Rittenhouse out a back door through the judge’s chambers.